Orbit-based structural decomposition and stellar population recovery for edge-on barred galaxies: Statistical analysis of stellar masses, ages, and metallicities for all cases

 \subsection{Stellar metallicity profiles and mean stellar metallicities of different structures}

-Similar to Fig.~\ref{age-profiles}, the mass-weighted stellar metallicity profiles for different structures are shown in Fig.~\ref{metallicity-profiles}.
-For the bars and bulges, our models successfully reproduce their steep negative metallicity gradients and can distinguish their metallicity differences.
-For the disks and halos, our models generally recover their flat or weakly positive metallicity gradients within the inner regions ($R\lesssim 30\,\rm arcsec$; $\rm 1\,arcsec=0.2\,kpc$) and their flat or weakly negative gradients in the outer regions ($R\gtrsim 30\,\rm arcsec$).
+Similarly to Fig.~\ref{age-profiles}, the mass-weighted stellar metallicity profiles for different structures are shown in Fig.~\ref{metallicity-profiles}.
+For the bars and bulges, our models successfully reproduced their steep negative metallicity gradients and can distinguish their metallicity differences.
+For the discs and halos, our models generally recovered their flat or weakly positive metallicity gradients within the inner regions ($R\lesssim 30\,\rm arcsec$) and their flat or weakly negative gradients in the outer regions ($R\gtrsim 30\,\rm arcsec$).

-Similar to Fig.~\ref{mean-ages}, we compare the true and model-predicted mass-weighted mean stellar metallicities within the $\rm60\times60\times30\,arcsec^3$ volume in Fig.~\ref{mean-metallicities}.
+We compare the true and model-predicted mass-weighted mean stellar metallicities within the $\rm60\times60\times30\,arcsec^3$ volume in Fig.~\ref{mean-metallicities}, in a similar way to Fig.~\ref{mean-ages}.
 The mean metallicity biases $Z_{\rm model}-Z_{\rm true}$ are 0.1, 0.3, 0.1, and $\rm0.1\,Z_{\odot}$, respectively.
-The models maintain the absolute biases of the stellar metallicities within $\rm\sim0.5\,Z_{\odot}$ for the bar, disk, and halo components.
+The models maintain the absolute biases of the stellar metallicities within $\rm\sim0.5\,Z_{\odot}$ for the bar, disc, and halo components.
 However, the bulge metallicities of Au-18 tend to be overestimated (up to $1.1\,Z_{\odot}$).
 This discrepancy is mainly caused by the models' underestimation of the bulge mass in outer regions ($R\gtrsim 10\,\rm arcsec$), where the stellar populations are significantly more metal-poor than those in the central bulge regions ($R\lesssim 10\,\rm arcsec$).